-Trillions of cigarette butts are thought to be thrown into the environment every year worldwide, where they leach toxic chemicals before turning into micro-plastic pollution.
+Trillions of cigarette butts are estimated to be thrown into the environment every year worldwide, where they leach toxic chemicals before turning into micro-plastic pollution.

 Cigarette filters are made of a type of plastic called cellulose acetate.
-When tossed into the environment, they release that plastic and also the nicotine, heavy metals, and many other chemicals they’ve absorbed, into the surrounding environment.
+Wherever they are discarded, they release that plastic and also the nicotine, heavy metals, and many other chemicals they’ve absorbed, into the surrounding environment.

-Filters can take many years to break down, and in the process release micro-plastics which are an increasing hazard in waterways and oceans.
+Filters can take many years to break down and, in the process, they release micro-plastics which are an increasing hazard in waterways and oceans.